ke7lvb/sonnen_battery/README.md

 # Sonnen Battery - Hubitat
 Hubitat Driver for Sonnen Battery

+Simple driver to retrieve the current status of your Sonnen Battery

 Programmed for Sonnen Core.
-Should work with other Sonnen batteries (untested).
+Should work with other models (untested).

 Requires only local IP address of your Sonnen battery

-Refreshe data up to once per minute
+Refreshes data up to once per minute

-If driver is unable to retrieve update from battery, connected state will change to "false"
+If driver is unable to retrieve update from battery, "connected" state will change to "false"

 # Setup Instructions:
 1. Install the driver